Your big journey along the Great Silk Road !

 Request

-WildTicket Asia » Kazakhstan tours and excursions » Rivers of Kazakhstan » Bugun river in Turkestan region, Kazakhstan.
+WildTicket Asia » Kazakhstan » Rivers of Kazakhstan » Bugun river in Turkestan region

-It flows through the territory of the Baidibek district of Turkestan region.
+It flows through the Baidibek district of the Turkestan region.

-It is called Bugun after the confluence of the Cattabogen (Bolshoy Bogen) and Balabogen rivers, originating on the slopes of Karatau.
+It is named Bugun after the confluence of the Kattabogen (Big Bogen) and Balabogen rivers, which originate on the slopes of the Karatau Mountains.

 Leave a comment